srikanth-programmer/SupplyChain-HyperLedger/README.md

 ## Contributing
 Contributions are welcome!
 Please read the CONTRIBUTING guidelines before submitting a pull request.

-## Contact
-For any inquiries, please contact the project maintainers.

 ---
 This README provides a high-level overview of the Supplychain project.
 For more detailed documentation, please refer to the source code and comments within the project files.